chuangw6/MDS_Courses/Block2/DSCI551_Stat_Infer/README.md

-# Data Science Courses **Review Repo**
+# DSCI 512 Algorithms and Data Structures

 ### **:point_right:Purpose**
 ---
-This repository is created to maintain the review materials for the courses in the field of data science.
+This course about how to choose and use appropriate algorithms and data structures to help solve data science problems.
+Key concepts such as algorithmic complexity and recursion.

 ### **:running:Author Intro**
 ---